soup-bowl/kebabble/README.md

 Alternatively, if you wish to compile the project yourself, you will need to use Composer.
 Use `composer install` to set up the project dependencies.

-Optionally, you can grab a copy of the advanced-custom-fields plugin, and store it in the root directory of the project.
-Otherwise, you can instll it seperately in your WordPress installation.

 ## Usage
 For the bot to integrate with slack, it needs to be given a Bot user and